Notes on A-infinity algebras, A-infinity categories and non-commutative geometry. I: Introduction

-Geometric approach to $\A$-algebras and $\A$-categories clarifies several longstanding questions.
+Geometric approach to $\A$-algebras and $\A$-categories gives answers to several questions which are not transparent from the pure algebraic point of view.
 In particular one can obtain an explicit description of the $\A$-structure on $\A$-functors.
-This will be explained in detail in the subsequent paper.
-Here we make few remarks.
-In geometric terms $\A$-functors are interpreted as maps between non-commutative formal dg-manifolds commuting with homological vector fields.
-We will introduce a non-commutative formal dg-manifold of maps between two such spaces.
-Functors are just ``commutative" points of the latter.
-The case of $\A$-categories with one object (i.e. $\A$-algebras) is considered in this paper.
-The general case reflects the difference between quivers with one vertex and quivers with many vertices (vertices correspond to objects). \footnote {Another, purely algebraic approach to the $\A$-structure on functors was suggested in [Lyu].} As a result of the above considerations one can describe explicitly the $\A$-structure on functors in terms of sums over sets of trees.
-Among other applications of our geometric language we mention an interpretation of the Hochschild chain complex of an $\A$-algebra in terms of cyclic differential forms on the corresponding formal pointed dg-manifold (Section 7.2).
+In geometric language $\A$-functors are interpreted as maps between non-commutative formal dg-manifolds commuting with homological vector fields.
+One can introduce a non-commutative formal dg-manifold of maps between two such spaces.
+Functors are just ``commutative" points of the latter.\footnote{By commutative points we mean points with values in commutative algebras.} As a result of the above considerations one can describe explicitly the $\A$-structure on functors in terms of sums over certain sets of trees.
+In this paper we provide the answer in the case of $\A$-categories with one object, i.e. in the case of $\A$-algebras.
+The general case reflects the difference between quivers with one vertex and quivers with many vertices (vertices correspond to objects). \footnote {Another, purely algebraic approach to the $\A$-structure on functors was suggested in [Lyu].} Among other applications of our geometric language we mention an interpretation of the Hochschild chain complex of an $\A$-algebra in terms of cyclic differential forms on the corresponding formal pointed dg-manifold (Section \ref{Hochschild cochain complex}).

 Geometric language simplifies some proofs as well.
 For example, Hochschild cohomology of an $\A$-category $\mathcal{C}$ is isomorphic to $Ext^{\bullet} ( Id_{\mathcal{C}}, Id_{\mathcal{C}} )$ taken in the $\A$-category of endofunctors $\mathcal{C} \to \mathcal{C}$.
-This result admits an easy proof, if one interprets Hochschild cochains as vector fields and functors as maps (the idea to treat $Ext^{\bullet} ( Id_{\mathcal{C}}, Id_{\mathcal{C}} )$ as the tangent space to deformations of the derived category $D^b({\cal C})$ goes back to A.Bondal).
+This result admits an easy proof, if one interprets Hochschild cochains as vector fields and functors as maps\footnote{The idea to treat $Ext^{\bullet} ( Id_{\mathcal{C}}, Id_{\mathcal{C}} )$ as the tangent space to deformations of the derived category $D^b({\cal C})$ goes back to A.Bondal.}